No Comparison to Pushing Paper by Hand

-Regardless, modern Web-based aviation SMS software provides tools that encourages safety reporting best practices and globally meets regulatory requirements.
+Regardless, modern Web-based aviation SMS software provides tools that encourage safety reporting best practices and globally meets regulatory requirements.
 Furthermore, the integrated risk management workflows cut SMS documentation labor to a fraction of the time required to perform even part of these tasks manually.

 For example, web-based reporting systems provide an excellent means for anonymous safety reporting.
 Thus employees have a secure means to report hazards they might not otherwise report and make contributions to an overall safer operating environment.

 There may be other reasons an employee may not want to identify themselves for reporting a "suspected" safety concern.
 I can easily imagine an employee not wanting to appear "stupid" or "poorly trained" for questioning a suspicious circumstance that may be overlooked by others with more experience.

 Web-based safety reporting systems are easy to use and stand up.
 Their ease of use promotes proactive reporting of even more safety issues.
 These minor issues are the precursors to the "most significant event" we all wish to avoid, i.e., crashing and dying or causing the crash.